fenago/nlp-pytorch/lab_guides/Lab_2.md

 (**GPU**).
 Deep learning is a computational task that is easily parallelizable, meaning that the calculations can be broken down into smaller tasks and calculated across many smaller processors.
-This means that instead of needing to execute the task on a single CPU, it is more efficient to perform the calculation on a GPU.

-GPUs were originally created to efficiently render graphics, but since deep learning has grown in popularity, GPUs have been frequently used for their ability to perform multiple calculations simultaneously.
-While a traditional CPU may consist of around four or eight cores, a GPU consists of hundreds of smaller cores.
-Because calculations can be executed across all these cores simultaneously, GPUs can rapidly reduce the time taken to perform deep learning tasks.

-Consider a single pass within a neural network.
-We may take a small batch of data, pass it through our network to obtain our loss, and then backpropagate, adjusting our parameters according to the gradients.
-If we have many batches of data to do this over, on a traditional CPU, we must wait until batch 1 has completed before we can compute this for batch 2:
+Traditional CPU, we must wait until batch 1 has completed before we can compute this for batch 2:

 ![](./images/28.PNG)

-However, on a GPU, we can perform all these steps simultaneously, meaning there is no requirement for batch 1 to finish before batch 2 can be started.
-We can calculate the parameter updates for all batches simultaneously and then perform all the parameter updates in one go (as the results are independent of one another).
+GPU can perform all these steps simultaneously.
 The parallel approach can vastly speed up the machine learning process:

 ![](./images/29.PNG)